 A type of leather (Full-grain) that has been dyed solely by using soluble dyes would be what Aniline Leather really is.
 A unique type of leather finishing that maintains the look of the surface uncovered and visible.
 So should there be any scars, blemishes, birth-marks or other identifiable features on the surface, they would continue to be visible.
-The treatment calls for immersion of the skin or hide in transparent tanks that gives the product colour while maintaining all its natural qualities and features including pores.
-This is why only high quality leathers are best suited for aniline treatment, resulting in it being the tanning industry’s best kind of leather based on refinement.
+The treatment calls for immersion of the skin or hide in transparent tanks that gives the product color while maintaining all its natural qualities and features including pores.
+This is why only high quality leathers are best suited for aniline treatment, resulting in it being the tanning industry’s best kind of leather-based on refinement.

 Origin of the Name: Aniline

 The name Aniline has evolved over the years, taking on several different names that were given to this unique leather finish.
 Going back to 1826, this leather dye was discovered by Otto Unverdorben through the distillation of natural vegetable Indigo.
 Initially, Crystalline was the name given which changed later on, after other chemicals were found to obtain this substance.
 Other names that include Tar and Cianolo were given to this leather finish that we now know as Aniline.
 The word Aniline comes from Sanskrit ‘Nila’ (Ani translated from Sanskrit) which means Indigo.
 The first usage in the field of tanning took place in 1856.

 There are three different types of Aniline Leather, which are Pure Aniline Leather otherwise known as ‘Full Aniline’, Semi-Aniline Leather, and Pigmented or Protected Leather.
 Let’s break these down for better understanding.